-Our proposed method relies on the approximation of the optimal value function mapping that does not require the assumption of unique optimum at the lower level.
+Our proposed method relies on approximating the optimal value function (OVF) mapping that does not require the assumption of a unique optimum at the lower level.
 The optimal value function is approximated using a stochastic process model to convert the bilevel program into a constrained single level problem.
-Further, the constrained problem is reduced to an unconstrained optimization problem using the augmented Lagrangian method, which we solve using a gradient-based approach. \cite{Gradient_Based_Past} recently proposed a gradient-based bilevel approach for hyperparameter tuning where the optimal value function is approximated in one-shot using Kriging approximation.
-In the present work, the optimal value mapping is improved using newly obtained upper level variable after each augmented Lagrangian step.
+Further, the constrained problem is reduced to an unconstrained optimization problem using the augmented Lagrangian method, which we solve using a gradient-based approach. \cite{Gradient_Based_Past} recently proposed a gradient-based bilevel approach for hyperparameter tuning where the optimal value function is approximated in one shot using Kriging approximation.
+In the present work, the optimal value mapping is improved iteratively using the newly obtained upper level solution after each augmented Lagrangian step.
 We also consider the standard error arising from the stochastic process model to ensure a tighter confidence interval of the approximation.
-Assuming that we have a global optimizer for unconstrained optimization problems available, our method guarantees convergence to the global optimal solution (i.e. the optimal hyperparameters and the corresponding model weights) to the bilevel problem.
-We have provided the termination conditions and convergence results for our algorithm in this paper.
-An extensive comparative study against the common hyperparameter optimization approaches, like grid search, random search, Bayesian optimization \citep{hutter2011sequential} and HyperBand \citep{hyperband} method on MNIST \citep{lecun2010mnist} and CIFAR-10 \citep{Krizhevsky09learningmultiple} datasets reveals that the proposed approach is able to search models with high generalization at significantly lower computations.
-The MNIST dataset has been used with the multi-layer perceptron architecture (MLP) and the CIFAR-10 dataset has been used with the convolutional neural network (CNN) architecture.
-In this study we have presented results for problems involving up to 4 regularization parameters.
-The proposed method can easily handle higher number of regularization hyperparameters without a deterioration in performance or a significantly higher requirement of computational resources.
-However, we have restricted ourselves to 4 hyperparameters as it would not be easy to draw comparisons against other methods as their computational requirements increase substantially with increase in hyperparameters.
+Assuming that we have a global optimizer for unconstrained optimization problems, our method guarantees convergence to the globally optimal solution (i.e., the optimal hyperparameters and the corresponding model weights) to the bilevel problem.
+We have provided our algorithm's termination conditions and convergence results in this paper.